 It is thought to occur relatively frequently (57% 1) after lung transplantation.

-It is a form of non-cardiogenic pulmonary oedema that occurs in pulmonary allografts in the first few days after transplantation.
+It is a form of non-cardiogenic pulmonary edema that occurs in pulmonary allografts in the first few days after transplantation.
 The exact pathogenesis is not well understood.
 Possible causes include 2,5:

 - increased vascular permeability due to allograft ischemia and reperfusion